This lesson will show you how to calculate momentum using the mass and velocity.

 Does it make sense though why we need the mass and the velocity?

-Look at the two vehicles above and tell me which vehicle will require more effort to stop?
+Look at the two vehicles below and tell me which vehicle will require more effort to stop?

 A 2500 pounds car moving 50 miles per hour or a 20,000 pounds truck moving 50 miles per hour.